-Weekends in December. £5.25 per child plus booking fee.
-Admission to the house required, or National Trust membership
+Weekends in December. £TBC per child plus booking fee.
+Admission to the house required, or National Trust membership.

 Visit takes 10 minutes.
 Tickets here

-Journey includes one hour steam train ride and includes a mince pie.
+Journey includes one hour steam train ride and includes a mince pie and seasonal drink for adults.
 Tickets here

 “There are letters to sort, presents to deliver, and a very important sleigh to prepare.
 Father Christmas is keen to meet you and your children, so they can help.